Concept | Real-time APIs#

 API Designer

-An API Designer is available in each Dataiku project (whether the project is on the Design or Automation node).
-You use the API Designer to create, design, and develop APIs.
+The API Designer is available in each Dataiku project.
+You use the API Designer to create API services — and within those services, API endpoints.

 API Deployer

 The API Deployer is one component of the Deployer.
-The API Deployer is the interface for deploying API services and endpoints to API nodes.
+It is the interface for deploying API services to API nodes or other external infrastructures.
 The API Deployer manages several deployment infrastructures that can either be static API nodes or containers that run API nodes in a Kubernetes cluster.

 API node

-An API node is the application server that does the actual job of answering HTTP requests.
-Once an API service has been designed, you can deploy it on the API node.
+An API node is the Dataiku application server that does the actual job of answering HTTP requests.
+Once an API service has been designed, you can deploy it on an API node via the API Deployer.

 Summary#